cristinae/prova/index.md

 The classification models trained with our document-level classifier are hosted by [HuggingFace](https://huggingface.co/cristinae/cereal).

 The table above links to the word embedding models per country and configuration.
-In order to reproduce the work in \[2\], we also provide embeddings to the 24 Spanish varieties with two additional seeds ([seed 2](), [seed 3]()), and [five embedding models]() for Peninsular Spanish differing in the training data.
+In order to reproduce the work in \[2\], we also provide embeddings to the 24 Spanish varieties with two additional seeds ([seed 2](https://zenodo.org/records/11390829/files/cerealEmbeddings.seed2.tar), [seed 3](https://zenodo.org/records/11390829/files/cerealEmbeddings.seed3.tar)), and five embedding models for Peninsular Spanish differing in the [training data](https://zenodo.org/records/11390829/files/cerealEmbeddings.es.5partitions.tar) or [seed](https://zenodo.org/records/11390829/files/cerealEmbeddings.es.5seeds.tar).

 <br>
 ## Download the additional resources {#resources}